Otranto: Ottoman conquest

 In 1480, Sultan Mehmed II sent an Ottoman fleet to invade Rome under the command of Gedik Ahmed Pasha.
 The force reached the shores of Apulia on 28 July 1480, and the city was captured in two weeks on 11 August 1480.
-All of the male inhabitants were slaughtered by the victorious Ottomans.
-Of the 22,000 inhabitants, only 10,000 were left alive.
-Some 800 citizens, known as the "Martyrs of Otranto", were beheaded after they had refused to convert to Islam.
 They were canonised by Pope Francis on 12 May 2013.
 Archbishop Stefano Pendinelli was also martyred.

 Between August and September 1480, the Italian and European kingdoms failed to help King Ferdinand of Naples except for his cousin Ferdinand the Catholic of Spain, the Kingdom of Sicily and later the Republic of Genoa.
 In 1481, the Pope, in panic, called for a crusade to be led by King Ferdinand of Naples and was joined by troops of Hungarian king Matthias Corvinus.
 The Ottomans controlled the city for 13 months.
 Mehmed II died on his way to capture the rest of Italy.
 His successor, Sultan Bayezid II, ordered Gedik Ahmed Pasha to be hanged.
 On 11 September 1481, the Ottomans abandoned the city.

 In 1537, the famous Ottoman corsair and admiral Barbarossa recaptured Otranto and the Fortress of Castro, but the Ottomans were again repulsed from the city and from the rest of Apulia.